 - Is there a need to ask the question at all?

-- Should I ask about sex, gender or sexual orientation?
+- Should I ask about orientation and gender identity?

 - How do I word my question?